gogins/csound-aeolus/README.md

 # Installing

 On Linux, download the Debian package from this repository and install it in the usual way, e.g. `sudo apt install ./csound-aeolus-1.0.0-Linux.deb`.
+A set of organ stops are installed in `usr/share/csound-aeolus/stops-0.3.0`.

 # Building